 - All Calphalon knives, bakeware, and small appliances are made in China.

-- Unison and AccuCore (probably as well as other lines) were made in the US but have been phased out and replaced by lines made in China, though you may still be able to find some of these lines for sale online.
+- Unison and AccuCore (probably as well as other lines) were made in the US but have been phased out and replaced by lines made in China, though you may still be able to find some of these lines on Amazon, and possibly elsewhere online.

 See Nordic Ware Texas Skillet on Amazon (pictured here)